 Getting started with Qustodio can be summarized in 3 simple steps as illustrated in the diagram below:

 Option to Hide Qustodio

 I was surprised by the option of preventing anybody from seeing that Qustodio has been installed on my laptop by clicking a box during the setup process.
 This ensures that the application does not show up on my user's profile.

 View Your Child's Facebook without the Password

 You can also gain access to your child's Facebook profile even if you do not know his password.
-Just add his mobile number on the Facebook section of the application.
+Just add his mobile number to the Facebook section of the application.
 After this, they will view a popup message requesting them to add the Qustodio app whenever they try to log into Facebook using their smartphone.
 They will be unable to log in to Facebook unless they accept this request.

 I have seen many similar apps, but this one has the friendliest dashboard.
 It has five tabs on it:

 • Activity Summary